Filter Options

 Congo (DRC) Gorilla Trekking & Safari Tours

 The name Congo evokes images of a vast tropical jungle cut through by the mysterious river for which it is named.
 Who hasn’t dreamed of setting foot there?
 Unfortunately, much of the Democratic Republic of Congo (DRC), the region’s largest country, is unsafe for travel.
-Virunga National Park, for instance, was open for mountain gorilla trekking and Nyiragongo volcano climbs for several years prior to closing in 2020, but it is unlikely to reopen anytime soon due to security concerns.
-The news is better from Kahuzi-Biega National Park, where eastern lowland gorillas can be tracked in the wild with relative ease as an outing from neighboring Rwanda.
+One exception is Kahuzi Biega National Park, where eastern lowland gorillas can be tracked in the wild with relative ease as an outing from neighboring Rwanda.
+Elsewhere, Virunga National Park was open for mountain gorilla trekking and Nyiragongo volcano climbs for several years prior to closing in 2020, but it looks unlikely to reopen anytime soon.

 Selected filters: